StuntsPT/BP2017/classes/exercices/ex1.md

 # Class 1 exercices - Part 1

 First thing to do is download the data we are about to use.
+We will use data from [gapminder](http://www.gapminder.org/data/).

 Link 1 - "[Cholesterol (fat) in blood, men, mmol/L](http://docs.google.com/spreadsheet/pub?key=0ArfEDsV3bBwCdDU5SnRoQ0xlZWhwRUZ6RFNQV042enc&output=xlsx)".